Denoising Prior Driven Deep Neural Network for Image Restoration: Experimental Results

 Table \ref{table:denoising} shows the PSNR results of the competing methods on a set of commonly used test images shown in Fig. \ref{fig:den0}.
-It can be seen that both the DnCNN-S and the proposed network outperform other methods.
-For most of the test images and noise levels, the proposed network outperforms the DnCNN-S method, which is the current state-of-the-art denoising method.
-On average, the PSNR gain over DnCNN-S can be up to $0.32$ dB.
+It can be seen that the MemNet method performs comparable with the DnCNN-S method for low noise levels and outperforms DnCNN-S for higher noise level.
+The proposed network slightly outperforms the MemNet method by up to $0.2$ dB on average.
 To further verify the effectiveness of the proposed method, we also employ the Berkeley segmentation dataset (BSD68) that contains 68 natural images for comparison study.
 Table \ref{table:denoising2} shows the average PSNR and SSIM results of the test methods on BSD68.
 One can seen that the PSNR gains over the other test methods become even larger for higher noise levels.
-The proposed method outperforms the DnCNN-S method by up to $0.78$ dB on average on the BSD68, demonstrating the effectiveness of the proposed method.
+The proposed method outperforms the MemNet method by up to $0.65$ dB on average on the BSD68, demonstrating the effectiveness of the proposed method.
 Parts of the denoised images by the test methods are shown in Figs. \ref{fig:den1}-\ref{fig:den2}.
 One can see that the image edges and textures recovered by model-based methods, i.e., BM3D, WNNM and EPLL are over-smoothed.
-The deep learning based methods, TNRD, DnCNN-S and the proposed method produce much more visually pleasant image structures.
-Moreover, the proposed method generates even better results in recovering more details than TNRD and DnCNN-S.
+The deep learning based methods, TNRD, DnCNN-S, MemNet and the proposed method produce much more visually pleasant image structures.
+Moreover, the proposed method generates even better results in recovering image details than TNRD, DnCNN-S and MemNet methods.